naturalis/RiseAndFall/tree_inference/README.md

 - `final_pruned.nex` - contains the final tree, with any taxa causing negative branch lengths pruned out.
 If any pruning indeed took place, there will also be a file `final.nex` that contains the results before pruning.
+- `mammalia_COF.txt` - A text file that contains mammals taxonomy (Orders, Superfamilies, Families and number of species) extracted from Catalogue of Life.
+- `monocots_COF.txt` - A text file that contains monocots taxonomy (Orders, Superfamilies, Families and number of species) extracted from Catalogue of Life.

 #### benchmark_trees